asyba/pushlogind/README.md

 Configure script is written in Python, so if you haven’t got it, go directly to `src/config.h` and make the changes as described there in the comments.

-Then run `make install`.
-It will compile the program and put it into `/usr/bin`.
+Then run `make install` to compile the program and will put it into `/usr/bin`.
 It will also put an init script to `/etc/init.d` if the folder is detected.
 Alternatively you can run `make` and decide yourself where to put it.